apryakhin/legion.stanford.edu/tutorial01.md

 to escape the context in which they are created.
 Instead applications should explicitly get the value of the Future and return it directly as is done at the end of the Fibonacci task on line 70.
+There virtually no performance penalty for blocking at the very end of a task.

 #### Performance Considerations ####